Weight Loss and Diet

 Over time, we tend to lose muscle tissue.
 It’s a normal condition called sarcopenia.
 For example, if you weigh the same at age 60 as you did at age 20, your fat content is still higher because you’ve lost muscle mass.

-According to Stewart, “One way to lessen the degree to which you lose muscle is to make aerobic exercise and moderate weight training a lifelong habit.”
+According to Blumenthal, “One way to lessen the degree to which you lose muscle is to make aerobic exercise and moderate weight training a lifelong habit.”